Nigeria's President Buhari returns from medical leave in UK

 The President landed at the Kaduna Air Force base early Friday morning.
 His flight was diverted as the capital's airport is currently closed for repair work.

-President Buhari flew to Abuja in a military jet and was received by the Vice President Yemi Osinbajo, who has been acting president in his absence.
+President Buhari flew to Abuja in a military helicopter and was received by the Vice President Yemi Osinbajo, who has been acting president in his absence.

 Buhari also had a short meeting with his members of his Cabinet and announced to them that Vice President Osinbajo would continue to act as president, the AFP reports.